uliang/TicTacToe/README.md

 A simple CLI application to play TicTacToe and illustrate alpha beta pruning.

 The application framework is based on a simple implementation of Harel statecharts.
-The framework should run different games which are defined by subclassing the Board abstractclass and implementing all required methods.
+The framework should run different games which are defined by subclassing the Board abstract class and implementing all required methods.

 To run the game application: